-We are building the digital securities trading platform that connects Ethiopian and international investors to the ESX through licensed broker and dealer partners.
+We are a technology vendor building the digital securities trading platform that connects Ethiopian and international investors to the ESX through licensed broker and dealer partners.

-From a bold idea to building Ethiopia's digital sub-brokerage
+From a bold idea to building trading technology for Ethiopia's capital market

 The Ethiopian Government ratifies the Capital Market Proclamation (No. 1248/2021) in July, establishing the legal framework for a securities exchange and signaling a historic shift toward an open financial economy.